Ares-Developers/Ares-docs/bugfixes/type2/miragelogicwithturretsbarrels.rst

-.. index:: Mirage disguise; Turrets and barrels will be disguised with the unit.
+.. index:: Mirage; Turrets and barrels will be disguised with the unit

 =================================
 Mirage Logic with Turrets/Barrels